netrixone/udig/README.md

 - [x] Unobtrusive human-readable CLI output as well as machine readable JSON
 - [x] Supports multiple domains on the input
 - [x] Colorized output
-- [x] Resolves domains in HTTP headers
+- [x] Parses domains in HTTP headers
+- [x] Parses domains in Certificate Transparency logs
 - [x] Parses IPs found in SPF record
 - [x] Looks up BGP AS for each discovered IP
 - [x] Looks up GeoIP record for each discovered IP